VeganDelicious84CH/simpleGodotFPVsim/README.md

 - To import stuff simply drag and drop files into the resources window (bottom left of the screen) where it says "res://").
 OBJ files need a separate MTL files and texture-imagefiles for the textures to work.
 The texture path in the MTL must be correct).
 The issues OBJ files were: For me it was sometimes tricky to get the textures working.
 The MTL files had the wrong paths in them, textures had the wrong format etc.

 - Blender was easier (activate .blend-import function if it is not already: https://www.youtube.com/watch?v=G7o6moGPzh0 ).
-You can just drag a Blend-file into Godot.
-Textures tended to be less difficult to get to appear now.
+To integrate all textures into your .Blend file, you have to activate "pack data" in "file > external data".
+Delete the lightsource in your Blender scene.
+You can then just save it and drag the Blend-file into Godot.
+Textures tended to be less difficult to get to appear now than with OBJs imao.

 - But afaik you can't create a collision mesh on a Blend-File in Godot.
 So I most often use both: A .BLEND-File for the visual mesh as well as an untextured .OBJ file which I can apply a collision mesh on (and then turn the untextured .OBJ invisible)